Kunga (equid): Depictions

-Detail from 'War' panel of the Standard of Ur mosaic, ca. 2600 BCE, showing a four-wheeled battle-wagon pulled by equids harnessed with a rein ring and a ring through the upper lip.
+Detail from 'War' panel of the Standard of Ur mosaic, ca. 2600 BCE, showing a four-wheeled war wagon pulled by equids harnessed with a rein ring and a ring through the upper lip.

-Kunga were used as draft animals, with smaller males and females used for pulling plows, while 'superior' males are described in more ceremonial and martial roles, pulling the four-wheeled battle wagons and chariots of kings and gods.
+Kungas were used as draft animals, with smaller males and females used for pulling plows, while 'superior' males are described in more ceremonial and martial roles, pulling the four-wheeled war wagons and chariots of kings and gods.
 Equids appear in this role in official imagery such as the ca. 2600 BCE Standard of Ur mosaic and numerous surviving seals, while a rein ring similar to those depicted in the mosaic has been found at Ur, decorated with an equid.
 These depictions are likely kunga rather than donkeys, which appear only in lesser roles in descriptions.
 Illustrations appear to show the draft team of equids being controlled by strings passed through rings placed in the equids' upper lips.
 Their appearance in formal administrative cuneiform and official art seems to parallel the contemporary development of kingships in the region, suggesting a propagandistic association of the kunga with royalty.